The darkroom is not only a sanctuary but a place of solitude, and is the creative heart of any analogue photography.

-I have worked in numerous darkrooms over the years, from early cramped set ups in stair cupboards, to using temporary bathrooms, right through to professional spaces and palatial communal facilities.
-My current home space was built for me in 2010.
-For many years I had been using a room that I built into our loft over 35yrs ago.
+I have worked in a number of darkrooms over the years, from my early cramped set-ups in stair cupboards, to using bathrooms, through to professional spaces and palatial communal facilities.
+My current space was built for me in 2010 and replaced the darkroom that I built into our loft over 35yrs ago.

-I found that a loft is not a good place to work all year round, as it can be too warm in the summer and extremely cold in the winter months.
-The need for a darkroom that I could comfortably use twelve months of the year, made me relocate to an area in my garage.
-By using a third of the floor space I have created a 9x7 square foot working area.
-Where I have a wet bench area that accommodates 3 16x20 trays, and a 30x40inch sink.
+The loft is not a good place to work throughout the year, it can be too warm in the summer and extremely cold in the winter.
+The need for darkroom space that I could comfortably work all year around made me relocate the darkroom to an area in my garage, where I have created a 9x7 square foot working area.
+I have a decent sized wet bench area that accommodates 3 16x20 trays, and a 30x40inch sink.
 There is a small dry bench area along side an alcove where my De Vere 203 enlarger sits.
 All the walls and ceiling where made from stud partition, covered in plaster board and skimmed with plaster by a professional builder.
-The whole room is well insulated and includes a slightly raised floor, making it a workable and comfortable environment to use throughout the year.
-All the benches where recycled and reassembled from wood out of the previous darkroom.
+The room is well insulated and includes a slightly raised floor, making it a good workable environment throughout the whole year.
+All the benches where recycled and reassembled using wood from the previous darkroom.
 It is not a large space, and certainly only large enough for one person to work comfortably in but I find it sufficient for my printing needs.